 The vent bolt on the /2

 The vent bolt holds the speedometer cable into the bushing and provides a vent for the transmission.
-Due to the fact that it must do a few things and the bushing is a bit odd, the result is often less than desired.
+Because it must do a few things and the bushing is a bit odd, the result is often less than desired.

-This shows the two types of BMW motorcycle speedometer bushing used over the years.
+This photo shows the two types of BMW motorcycle speedometer bushing used over the years.
 They are interchangeable.
-I think that the one on the left with the “square groove” is for the /5.
-The one on the right has the “circular groove” and is for the /2.
-Let me know if this is in error.
-I prefer the one on the right as it is more deeply cut and allows for more error in bushing installation.
+I think that the one on the left with the “square groove” is for the /2.
+The one on the right has the “circular groove” and is for the /5.
+December 2017 I got an email from an owner of an R69S.
+He found that his transmission has the bushing on the left, the square one.
+(It seems that probably the one on the left is typical for a /2.
+That is the kind of thing that BMW would do without even changing the part number, or issuing a service bulletin.)
+I prefer the one on the right as has a deeper cut and allows for more error in bushing installation.

 This is how it should look as it goes into the BMW transmission.
-It must usually go all of the way down.
+It must go all of the way down.
 The bushings vary in fit.
-Many are finger loose and some are quite tight.
-It is the tight ones that really cause the problems.
+Many are finger loose, and some are quite tight.
+It is the tight ones that cause the problems.
 I will address them in detail.
-This photo is really “telling” as it shows several things.
+This photo is telling, as it shows several things.
 Look closely at the hole for the vent bolt.
 See that it has no threads?
 They are stripped out.
 That is one of the reasons for writing this information.
-I want to show “you” how to prevent this from happening.
+I want to show you how to prevent this from happening.
 I didn’t even know that this one was stripped out until I took the photos.
-See how the bushing is rotated so that as the bolt goes into the transmission it will miss hitting the bushing?
+See how the bushing is rotated so that as the bolt goes into the transmission, it will miss hitting the bushing?
 That is what you want.
-Look carefully at the far side of the bushing and you can just barely see where the end of the vent bolt has hit it.
+Look carefully at the far side of the bushing, and you can barely see where the end of the vent bolt has hit it.
 If that happens badly enough, it can cause the hole in the bolt to be mashed against the bushing and be covered up.
 It won’t vent.
-If you think of the bushing from the top, consider that if it is rotated slightly counter clockwise then the bolt could hit it as it gets started in.
+If you think of the bushing from the top, consider that if it is rotated slightly counterclockwise, then the bolt could hit it as it gets started in.
 That will damage the bolt threads.
 If the bushing is rotated slightly clockwise, then the bolt can hit the far side.
 That is what happened here, but only to a small degree.
-The bushing can be turned even more clockwise and block the bolt from hitting bottom easily.
+The bushing can be turned even more clockwise and block the bolt from hitting the bottom easily.
 What the person installing the bolt will notice is that the ground lug isn’t tight when the bolt is.
 The person then tightens the bolt even more and strips out the threads.
 I install the bushing so that the vent bolt doesn’t touch the bushing at all.
-Of course, it is possible that a previous owner or mechanic over tightened the bolt and ruined the threads already, like this one.
+Of course, it is possible that a previous owner or mechanic overtightened the bolt and ruined the threads already, like this one.

 Correctly or incorrectly installed, it will look like this.
 I have shown no speedometer cable, as this transmission is out of a bike.